The Beginner’s Guide to Understanding EKG Monitor Specifications

 Accuracy Matters: How Monitor Specs Impact Your Readings

-If your goal is peace of mind or spotting early signs of trouble, accuracy is everything.
-Here’s what matters most:
+If your goal is peace of mind or spotting early signs of trouble, EKG monitor accuracy is everything and it comes down to two specs in particular.

 • High Sampling Speed: Captures more data, which gives your doctor a better picture of your heart rhythm.